Your security rating ranges from 0 to 950. The higher the rating, the more effective your organization's security practices.

 To learn more, read our post on how UpGuard's security ratings are calculated.

-As your security rating reflects your own security practices, the best way to improve your score is to mitigate the risks identified in the UpGuard platform.
+As your security rating reflects your own security practices, the best way to improve your score is to remediate the risks identified in the UpGuard platform.

 Risks identified on your own domains are weighted higher than those identified in your in-use vendors.
 You should therefore start by focusing on your own external risk posture.